-A study of the basic principles of troubleshooting as it applies to various systems including power supplies, audio, radio, television, VCRs, compact disc and DVDs.
-Also included is surface mount soldering and desoldering techniques.
-Prerequisite: ET 265, ET 266; Corequisite: ET 285
+A study of the basic principles of troubleshooting as it applies to various systems.
+Systems covered each semester may vary depending on availability of equipment and/or schematics.
+Students will have the opportunity to bring personal equipment in to the class for repair.
+Through-hole and surface mount soldering and de-soldering techniques will be covered.
+Prerequisites: ET 265, ET 266; Corequisite: ET 285